 Taking Over an Existing Food Business

-- Submit a Food Notification Form.
+- Submit a Food Business Notification Form and pay the relevant registration fees;

 If you want to set up a food stall for a community group or event, you must first obtain approval by submitting an Application to Operate a Temporary Food Premise.
 Note that a minimum of six working days is required prior to the proposed event in order for the assessment to be completed and approval given.
 The event cannot proceed without prior approval.

 Temporary food stalls must comply with minimum stall requirements and have temporary facilities to ensure good hygiene of food handlers on the day.
-No application fee applies for temporary food premises run by not for profit groups.
-Approvals are for low risk foods such as sausage sizzles and cake stalls.
+No application fee applies for temporary food premises run by not-for-profit groups.
+Approvals are for low-risk foods such as sausage sizzles and cake stalls.

 If you are intending on running a sausage sizzle at Bunnings, please submit the Notification of Temporary Food Premise with the Shire.